puzzle/puzzle.opnsense/README.md

 The content of this collection is made by people like you, a community of individuals collaborating on making the world better through developing automation software.

-We are actively accepting new contributors.

 Any kind of contribution is very welcome.

 You don't know how to start?
-Refer to the [Ansible contribution guide](https://docs.ansible.com/ansible/devel/community/index.html)!
+A good starting point could be how to [create your first collection pull request](https://docs.ansible.com/ansible/devel/community/create_pr_quick_start.html).
+You could also refer to the [Ansible contribution guide](https://docs.ansible.com/ansible/devel/community/index.html)!

 We use the following guidelines: